zagrajmy/backend/README.md

    For example, before creating a pull requests make sure you ran locally:
-   `make install-dev format lint test-cov graph messages` (And check if there are no missing transactions).
+   `make install-dev format lint test-cov graph messages` (And check if there are no missing transactions) or simply:
+   `make prcheck`.

 1. Aliases for docker commands